Edddush/100-days-of-code/log.md

 ## Day 36
 Public accountability and date on [X](https://x.com/Edddushi/status/1812696590521373115)
-> [!NOTE]
-> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
 ### Accomplishments
 - Solved a greedy algorithm problem over a 2-D array
 <details>